 Passing alien would look down at the depleted and damaged earth and debate why we would developed the technologies that could power our advancing civilization then continue to burn fossil fuels and destroy ourselves?
 They would need to look no further than their own evolution to answer that question.
 We evolve beyond a certain point or we don’t.....
 Read more

-Collectively, what is wrong with us as a species - As pointed out in the previous articles, greed is one driving force that can destroy us but, so can ignorance and our apparent lack of reasoning.
+Collectively, what is wrong with us as a species - As pointed out in "It's in the DNA", greed is one driving force that can destroy us but, so can ignorance and our apparent lack of reasoning.
 To be in with a fighting chance, at survival, we need to understand where we come from.
 Reasonable-seeming people are often totally irrational....
 Read more

 The end of the golden age of surfing: Half the world's beaches could vanish by 2100 researchers warn